EposNix/offlinegames/readme.md

-gotcha. here’s a single, drop-in **Codex CLI prompt** you can paste that tells it exactly what to build: a PC-tested, web-only auto-discovery launcher using Vite + vanilla JS, with plop-n-play game folders and both **ES module** and **iframe** sandboxes.
-It also specifies the output file format so your CLI can save multiple files cleanly. 😈

----

-## Prompt for Codex (paste everything below)

 You are generating a complete, runnable web project.
 **Goal:** Build a simple HTML/JS “mini-arcade” launcher that **auto-discovers games** by scanning `src/games/*/manifest.json` at build time.
 Show an auto-generated menu grid with tiles; clicking a tile loads the game in either **ES module** or **iframe** mode according to its manifest.
 This is for **PC testing only** (no mobile polish yet).